airshipit/airship-in-a-bottle/doc/source/api-conventions.rst

 Versions API
 ------------
-Each UCP component shall expose an endpoint that allows other components to discover its different API versions.
+Each Airship component shall expose an endpoint that allows other components to discover its different API versions.
 This endpoint is not prefixed by /api or a version.

 GET /versions
 ~~~~~~~~~~~~~
-Invokes a UCP component to return its list of API versions.
-This endpoint is
+Invokes an Airship component to return its list of API versions.
+This endpoint
-intended to be unauthenticated, and must not return any information beyond the
+is intended to be unauthenticated, and must not return any information beyond
-output noted below.
+the output noted below.

 Versions output
 ^^^^^^^^^^^^^^^
-Each UCP component shall return a list of its different API versions.
+Each Airship component shall return a list of its different API versions.
 The
 response body shall be keyed with the name of each API version, with
 accompanying information pertaining to the version's `path` and `status`.
 The
 `status` field shall be an enum which accepts the values `stable` and `beta`,